 Here are more articles that will show you how to sew bias tape.

 How to Make Bias Tape - In Conclusion

 And there you have it – beautiful, colorful bias tape.
 You can wrap it around a rectangle of cardboard to store it neatly.

-Cut the strips 4 times the width of the bias tape maker.
-For a 1/2 inch (12mm) bias maker, cut the strips 2 inches wide.
+- Cut strips along the 45-degree bias double the width of your bias maker.
+For a ½ inch (12mm) bias maker, cut strips of 1 inch (2.5cm).

 - Take 2 strips that have ends pointing in the same direction.
 Put the right sides together and stitch your pieces together.
 Use a small stitch and make sure you backstitch the ends.
 Your seam will be around ¼ inch (6mm).